pierre-haessig/solarhome-control-bench/comparison/README.md

 [../methods](../methods) folder.
 This comparison is the core objective of the solar home benchmark.

-* Plots of trajetories on the first test days for each method:
+* Plots of trajectories on the first test days for each method:
   [Trajectory plots](Trajectory%20plots) folder

 ## 2. Sensitivity of benchmark results